 Youth and Teen Services

-The library offers a number of programs and services for its young and teen patrons.
+The library offers a number of programs and services for its young patrons.
 During the fall and winter months, we offer Story Hour to 4-6 year olds.
-During June and July, the Summer Reading Program offers prizes for reading each week and includes movie showings, story and craft hours, field trips, visiting speakers or entertainers and a puppet show.
-Every September, the Bad Axe Intermediate School 5th graders visit for an orientation about the library and how it differs from their school library.
+During June and July, the Summer Reading Program offers prizes for reading and includes movie showings, story and craft hours, field trips, visiting speakers or entertainers and a puppet show.
+The month of August features Kid University, an exciting program offering classes for kids on various subjects.
+Every Fall, the Bad Axe Public School 5th graders visit for an orientation about the library and how it differs from their school library.
 Also starting in September and running through May, a young adult book club meets monthly.
 It is open to readers 10 years old and up.
 We also have an annual young adult game night for gamers 8 years old and up that features a variety of board and video games to play.
-During the 2010-2011 school year, we hope to establish a young adult advisory group to help us identify wanted additions to our collection and programs our young patrons would be interested in having at the library.
+New during the 2014-15 school year is the development of the Teen Advisory Group, which will be starting up again soon with lots of new ideas in the works.

 The library has a reference area for researching various medical, legal, economic and social issues.
 Our staff is also prepared to help you take advantage of the Michigan eLibrary (MeL) which contains an extensive array of databases and websites for conducting research on any issue.
 There is a link to MeL elsewhere on our website.